 According to the authors, this research helps explain why people who are more risk-averse also tend to be more impatient.

 “We see that risk aversion and impatience are psychologically linked,” noted Dr. Sam Johnson, a co-author of the study.
-“People try to avoid options with potential negative consequences and also desire situations to resolve more quickly to minimize the emotional burden they feel—the fear of waiting for bad news,” the researcher added.
+“People try to avoid options with potential negative consequences and also want situations to resolve more quickly to minimize the emotional burden they feel—the fear of waiting for bad news,” the researcher added.

 “Individuals may postpone medical examinations or avoid them altogether if results are delayed.
-Even if the examination reduces health risks, the fear of awaiting potentially bad can deter the desire to get checked,” the team illustrated with an example from another area of our lives.
+Even if the examination reduces health risks, the fear of awaiting potentially bad news can deter the desire to get checked,” the team illustrated with an example from another area of our lives.

 The findings of the study were published in the journal Cognitive Science.